UCEAP/devcontainer-drupal/README.md

 A docker image supporting [GitHub Codespaces](https://github.com/features/codespaces) and [local devcontainers](https://containers.dev) for UCEAP Drupal projects, based on [Microsoft's PHP image](https://github.com/devcontainers/images/tree/main/src/php).

-## Using this image

-This is meant to be used in a Docker container on a platform that supports [Development Containers](https://containers.dev/).
-This includes GitHub Codespaces, Visual Studio Code, and PhpStorm.

 See [Local development for UCEAP Drupal projects](https://github.com/UCEAP/.github-private/wiki/Local-development-for-UCEAP-Drupal-projects) in the UCEAP Software Engineering wiki for more information on getting started.

 ## Personalization